-Over the last decade, the trawl for data about ‘domestic extremists’ across the country has been carried out by a number of secretive units based within the Association of Chief Police Officers.
+Over the last decade, the trawl for data about ‘domestic extremists’ across the country has been carried out by a number of secretive units based first within the Association of Chief Police Officers and subsequently within the Metropolitan Police.
 It was one of these units – the National Public Order Intelligence Unit – that undercover officer Mark Kennedy worked for.
-In 2010 they were merged into a single National Domestic Extremism Unit under the control of the Metropolitan Police, which has continued to gather vast quantities of intelligence data and sift it for patterns and connections, supposedly to predict how individuals and groups will act.
-This has since been renamed the National Domestic Extremism and Disorder Intelligence Unit (NDEDIU).

 To demonstrate this, we need your help.
-If you believe your personal data may have been gathered and held by the NDEDIU or on CRIMINT, a criminal intelligence database that also includes information about protesters and in 2012 contained 14 million records, then you are entitled to see what information about you is held by the police.
+If you believe your personal data may have been gathered and held on the National Special Branch Intelligence System – the domestic extremism database – or on CRIMINT, a criminal intelligence database that also includes information about protesters and is believed to contain millions of records, then you are entitled to see what information about you is held by the police.
 You can access this information by making a Subject Access Request under the Data Protection Act.

 Who should apply?

 As the process involves handing over a certain amount of personal information (including your address and your date and place of birth), it is only worthwhile submitting a Subject Access Request if you think there is a reasonable chance that your details are held on police records.
 There is no point feeding the surveillance officers with information they don’t already possess.

 Remember there is no official or legal definition of “domestic extremism”.
 It has been used by the police to describe protesters who use direct action as a way to bring about political change, or groups whose demonstrations are thought to contain a risk of public disorder.
 The police insist that it “only applies to individuals or groups whose activities go outside the normal democratic process and engage in crime and disorder in order to further their campaign”, but the term has been used to cover most people who